The free energy of the large-$N$ fermionic Chern$\unicode{x2013}$Simons theory in the 'temporal' gauge: Discussion

 Apart from the study of free energy, it is possible that the `temporal' gauge may prove useful in computing other quantities in the large-$N$ limit.
-It would, for instance, be interesting to see if this gauge could shed new light on the study of the unusual crossing symmetry properties of S-matrices in these theories \cite{Jain:2013py, Jain:2014nza, Minwalla:2022sef}, or perhaps to compute new correlation functions in these theories (see sections 6 and 8 of \cite{Moshe:2014bja} for useful preliminary results), or to study them in the presence of a background flux (global symmetry) of a magnetic field \cite{Dey:2019ihe}.
+It would, for instance, be interesting to see if this gauge could shed new light on the study of the unusual crossing symmetry properties of S-matrices in these theories \cite{Jain:2013py, Jain:2014nza, Minwalla:2022sef}, or perhaps to compute new correlation functions in these theories (see sections 6 and 8 of \cite{Moshe:2014bja} for useful preliminary results), or study them in the presence of a background flux (global symmetry) of a magnetic field \cite{Dey:2019ihe}.
 We leave all these questions to future work.

-We find the exact (finite-$N$) expression \eqref{exact} for the free energy of matter-Chern--Simons theories fascinating.
-It would be interesting to find a world line representation of the integral over fermionic fields in \eqref{exact}.
-It would also be interesting to obtain the bosonic analogue of \eqref{exact}, and perhaps recast the same in terms of world lines.
-Very optimistically, such manipulations could, conceivably, constitute the starting point for a systematic derivation of Bose--Fermi duality at finite $N$.
+We find the exact (finite-$N$) expression \eqref{exact} for the free energy of matter-Chern--Simons theories fascinating.\footnote{The RHS of \eqref{exact} is, quite remarkably, completely local on the base manifold $\Sigma$, even though it is presented after integrating out the gauge field.
+As far as we can tell, \eqref{exact} is exact, even at finite $N$.} It would be interesting to find a world line representation of the integral over fermionic fields in \eqref{exact}.
+It would also be interesting to obtain the bosonic analogue of \eqref{exact} and perhaps recast the same in terms of world lines.
+Very optimistically, such manipulations could, conceivably, constitute the starting point for a systematic derivation of the Bose--Fermi duality at finite $N$.

 \acknowledgments